 Business continuity planning is the plan beyond the insurance policy, which can mean the difference between survival and total shutdown.
+This plan must add some promotional programs for the future which can include custom lapel pins, brochures, billboards, amount others.
 It also has the benefits of steely-eyed analysis that separates the vital from the nice-to-have.

 In its basic sense, having a well-tested plan in place and ready to execute meets a first tier in your business’s hierarchy of needs: survival.
 Once those needs are met, everything good follows.

 Imagine some event totally beyond your control that cuts you off from your supply stream or business data.
 Natural disasters happen, but human error and malfeasance can also separate you from your customers.
 You would need, as a minimum, to have a business continuity plan, which has already done the following:

 - decided which business functions that are critical as opposed to those that can be suspended until full recovery–Do you concentrate on paying customers only, or continue your cold-calling?

 - identified and matched your resources to support the aforementioned critical functions–Do you give high priority to acquiring alternative temporary storage and shipping facilities, or do you concentrate on restoring your phones?

 - inventoried and identified the new support equipment and stock required to move forward–What was your inventory before the disaster, and would happen if much or all of it were damaged or lost?